Reiði: Release and promotion

 On 6 December 2017, Black Foxxes released a first single, "Sæla", and a corresponding video.

 On 5 February 2018, they released the single "Manic In Me", along with a music video shot in Iceland.

 On 5 March 2018, they revealed a third single, "JOY", and a video directed by Josh Street and Sam Brown; Holley's dog Tarka appears in it.

 From 16 March to 22 March, the band did a promotional run in various HMV stores across the UK to perform a short acoustic set, meet fans and sign copies of the new record.

 On 21 September 2018, they released an acoustic version of "Oh, It Had To Be You".

 Critical reception

 Reiði has been critically acclaimed and defined as "exceptional and thought provoking", "nothing short of sublime", containing "more shiver-inducing, goosebump-raising thrills than most bands manage in an entire career".

 In particular, critics appreciated how Black Foxxes distanced themselves from the raw and dark atmospheres of I'm Not Well, leaving the door open for light and a sense of hope, evoking tenderness and beginning to heal.

 The sound of Reiði has been compared to bands like Alice In Chains, The Xcerts and Manchester Orchestra.

+Drowned in Sound included the album in their 15 Favorite Albums of 2018 list, placing it at number 7.